EOSIO/history-tools/demo-talk/src-client/data-description.md

 If a database index sorts the rows by `id` or by `reply_to`, the result won't be in threaded order.
 If the client reorders the data, it may need to either fetch much more data than fits on screen, or use many round-trips to the server, which then needs round trips to the database.

 If the server reorders the data, then it can make round trips to the database, but doesn't need extra round trips to the client.
 This reduces latency.

-`talk-server.wasm`, which runs in `comb-lmdb`, reorders the data on demand by clients.
+`talk-server.wasm`, which runs in `combo-lmdb`, reorders the data on demand by clients.